 If your dashboard contains charts from different data sources, the Applies to section lists the charts separated out by the data source:

 Applying a time-based filter to a chart using a unified time bar will break that chart's unification.
 Specifically, this happens when a time-based filter is applied to both the chart's time bar as well as to the chart itself (using the Filter or Filter All options from the radial menu) or if you choose to view Trend from the radial menu.
-If unification is going to be broken, you receive a message to confirm this action (as shown in Figure 5).
+If unification is going to be broken, you receive a message to confirm this action.

 Consider the following example.